poeli/GOTTCHA2/README.md

 -------------------------------------------------------------------
 ## SYSTEM REQUIREMENT

+Python 3.0+ is required.
 Linux (2.6 kernel or later) or Mac (OSX 10.6 Snow Leopard or later) operating system with minimal 8 GB of RAM is recommended.
-Python 3.0+ is required.
-The C/C++ compiling enviroment might be required for installing dependencies.
-Systems may vary.
-Please assure that your system has the essential software building packages (e.g. build-essential for Ubuntu, XCODE for Mac...etc) installed properly before running the installing script.

 -------------------------------------------------------------------
 ## INSTRUCTIONS